sebastianha/angular-bootstrap-checkbox/README.md

 angular-bootstrap-checkbox
 ==========================

-Bootstrap styled checkbox directive for AngularJS
+A checkbox for AngularJS styled to fit the Twitter Bootstrap standard design

 Screenshot: